rkiko/AC_Agulhas_eddy_2021/README.md

 I then transform each density value into a depth value by considering all the depths corresponding with this density value for all the profiles, and by doing the mean value.

+\
+an10

+I compute the oxygen variation at different density and over time.